 To control your costs – CPC ☝️

 CPC bidding gives you greater control over your campaign’s cost-per-click and ensures you don’t burn your ad budget on readers who didn’t engage with your campaign.
 CPM bidding can also be cost-effective, but it’s riskier to pay for impressions that may or may not deliver any clicks.
 If you’re concerned about spending too much too quickly on your ads, CPC bidding can give you greater control and predictability over your campaign costs.
+Get tips from successful CPC advertisers on how to make the most of this strategy here.

 To run short-term campaigns – CPM 👀